-The U.S. Census Bureau predicts that the current 65+ demographic in the country is expected to more than double by 2050.
-Many seniors and their caregivers are confused as to what they should do when they or their loved ones require specialized care.
+The U.S. Census Bureau predicts that the current 65+ demographic in the country is expected to more than double by 20501.
+Many seniors and their caregivers are confused about what to do when they or their loved ones require specialized care.

 If your older adult has outgrown assisted living and needs specialized care, you have come to the right place.
-This article provides information on what you should do when assisted living is not enough.
+This article provides information on what you should do when assisted living is insufficient.